payloadcms/payload/CONTRIBUTING.md

 ## Documentation edits

-Payload documentation can be found directly within its codebase and you can feel free to make changes / improvements to any of it through opening a PR.
+Payload documentation can be found directly within its codebase, and you can feel free to make changes / improvements to any of it through opening a PR.
 We utilize these files directly in our website and will periodically deploy documentation updates as necessary.

 ## Building additional features